vasudev-sharma/ML-Pipeline-with-VertexAI-for-batch-and-real-time-serving/README.md

 3. Add instructions on how to test the endpoint?
 4. How will you use CI/CD to automate the workflow?

+Training question
+1. How will you export model artifacts?

 Serving questions (Decision)
 1. Why we pin scikit -learn to 1.5.2 (issue with production image version)?
 2. Why I chose scikit-learn built image?